Is it okay to talk to your dog? Pros and cons

 2024

 Most of us love talking to our dogs.
-(My husband and I have no fewer than a dozen song parodies we sing to our heeler when she does something cute, which is basically all the time — not to mention the endless nicknames.
+(My husband and I have no fewer than a dozen song parodies we sing to our heeler when she does something cute, which is basically all the time.
+Not to mention the endless nicknames.
 So many nicknames.)

 Con: Dogs don't automatically understand our language...

-Which can be confusing for them — especially if we forget that we can't expect them to know what we mean.
+Which can be confusing for them—especially if we forget that we can't expect them to know what we mean.

-If we take the time to teach associations between certain sounds and certain responses, our dogs can absolutely learn them.
+If we take the time to teach associations between certain sounds and certain responses, our dogs can learn them.
 That's what a verbal cue or command is!
 But it's on us as the human to be patient and help our pups understand.
 (Think about this the next time you're tempted to say "don't do that!" ;) )

 Pro: Dogs are social mammals

 Canines and humans are both social species.
 We're wired to bond with each other.
-Although domestic dogs don't naturally understand spoken language the way human children quickly do, they are great at picking up on our subtle signals — and they usually know when our tone of voice is happy versus upset.
+Although domestic dogs don't naturally understand spoken language the way human children quickly do, they are great at picking up on our subtle signals—and they usually know when our tone of voice is happy versus upset.

 What this means for you and your pup: Talking to them probably feels natural for you!
 It can be an interaction you both enjoy, part of your larger social relationship including play, physical affection, and quality time together.